Houston, Do We Have an Animal Trapping Problem? The Trapping Debate Explained

 “It’s not designed to cut the foot off,” Jackson said.
 “If we catch an animal and he breaks his foot and goes off three legged, we haven’t gained anything.”

-State law requires trappers to release furbearer species such as beavers within 36 hours of capture.
+State law requires trappers to check traps for furbearer species such as beavers every 36 hours.
 For nongame species, this regulation does not apply.
-Wigtil argued animals may die cruel deaths from starvation, blood loss, dehydration, hypothermia or another predator before the trappers release them.
+Wigtil argued animals may die cruel deaths from starvation, blood loss, dehydration, hypothermia or another predator before the trappers dispatch them.
 Traps can also capture dogs, birds or other non-target animals, Wigtil said.

 “No trap is foolproof.
 Any trap can tear flesh, cut tendons, ligaments or break bones,” Wigtil added.